anapdh/youtube-clone/README.md

 [Live Demo Link](https://anapdh.github.io/YouTubeClonePage/)

 ## Getting Started

 Just download the code in your local machine and go to the dowloaded folder, search for the index.html file and open it in your favourite browser.

 ### Prerequisites
-To run this project, you need a computer or a mobile devise with any operating system and a web browser
+To run this project, you need a computer or a mobile devise with any operating system and a web browser.
 ### Setup
-just download the code
+Just download the code.
 ### Install
 Go to he downloaded folder and search for index.html file and open it in your favorite web browser.
 ### Usage
 This projects diplays the videos.

 ## Authors

 👩🏼‍💻 **Ana Paula Hübner**